wzslr321/wzslr321/README.md

 <img align="right" width="50%" src="https://cdn.hashnode.com/res/hashnode/image/upload/v1615839003048/_FW3Jfg7r.gif">

 <p> I am a Computer Science student @ Polish-Japanese Academy of Information Technology in Warsaw, Poland.
 I currently work full-time as a Flutter Developer.
-I am more of an extrovert, but I love peaceful evenings, romanticizing programming in neovim with <a href="https://www.youtube.com/watch?v=U2WDdccgaDY"> Rainbow Kitten Surprise </a> playing in the background.
-I may appear to be a little weird at first, because I sometimes talk insanely fast and get lost in my simultaneous thoughts, but bear with me in such a case, and I am sure you won't regret it (okay, I can't guarantee that, but I really hope that'd be the case) </p>
+I am more of an extrovert, but I love peaceful evenings, romanticizing programming in Neovim with <a href="https://www.youtube.com/watch?v=U2WDdccgaDY"> Rainbow Kitten Surprise </a> playing in the background.
+I may appear to be a little weird at first, because I sometimes talk insanely fast and get lost in my simultaneous thoughts, but bear with me in such a case, and I am sure you won't regret it (okay, I can't guarantee that, but I hope that'd be the case :) </p>
 </div>

 <br>